akibhaider/Xchange/README.md

 XChange is a Java application that enables secure, fast and user-friendly file transfer between two devices connected on the same local network, eliminating the need for an internet connection.

 **Features**
 i.
-FILE TRANSFER OVER LOCAL NETWORK: Crucial resources sharing becomes impossible.
+FILE TRANSFER OVER LOCAL NETWORK: Crucial resources sharing becomes possible.
 ii.
 FILE TRANSFER OF ANY SIZE: Supports file transfer be it large or small files.
 iii.
 FRIENDLY UI: Minimal and simple UI makes it easier for the user.
 iv.
 SHOWS FILE TRANSFER STATUS: Track the progress of file transfer along with speed and time taken.